revanth802/CMPE202_homefinder_web_app/Project_Journal.md

 | Sandeep    | Email API       |  UI for Lease Application  | None
 | Prasanna   | Testing Login API using Postman      |  Login Page integration with backend  | None

+XP Value applied: "Communication" and "Feedback":
+Discussed over the weekend on a sprint to check if all the group members were on the same page in the project workflow.
+Ensured that we are going as per the plan and had a retrospect on how we can imporve in the upcoming weeks and deliver the project on time.

 ### Week-6

 | Owner      | Tasks Worked on/complete | Tasks Going to work on | Tasks Blocked |